 Layer Up & Keep It Core

-A Nike-sponsored athlete, Findlay opts for multiple layers of the brand’s run gear.
+Findlay opts for multiple layers when heading outside.
 “You just have to dress properly to stay warm and comfortable.
 You can only take off so many clothes in hot weather, but you can layer up as much as you need for the cold,” she says.
-“Over this Christmas it was minus 25 Celsius one day and I hiked up a mountain with my friend and we were totally comfortable the whole time because we were wearing the right clothes.”
+“Over this Christmas, it was minus 25 Celsius one day and I hiked up a mountain with my friend and we were totally comfortable the whole time because we were wearing the right clothes.”
 Keeping a warm neck and core is top priority for Findlay.
 “One of the most important things is having a neck gaiter.
 Air goes down your shirt if you don’t have one, and that’s what can make you really cold,” she says.
 “But with a gaiter you can pull it up over your face if it’s windy and icy, or you can just keep it down around your neck and it stops the wind from reaching your core.
 I find that as long as I have a good core layer on, I’m usually pretty comfortable.
 If my core is warm it keeps everything else warm–it doesn’t matter as much what I wear on my legs.
 And I almost always wear a hat and definitely gloves.”

 Footwear also figures into Findlay’s plan for winter warmth.
 “The right footwear is important.
-Generally if it’s just snowy and not icy I’ll wear regular running shoes, but I wear the winterized version of all my running shoes that Nike makes.
+Generally, if it’s just snowy and not icy, I’ll wear regular running shoes, but I wear the winterized version of all my running shoes.
 They’re waterproof, which is really important because they keep my feet dry and warm.
 I also usually wear wool socks when I run in the cold,” says Findlay.